AlexArellanoATX/bikesharing/README.md

 ![Checkout_Times_Gender](./additional_resources/Checkout_Times_Gender.png)
-Looking at differences in the Gender of users using Citibikes, we see significantly more Males than Females, although there is a similar pattern between the genders.
+Looking at differences in the Gender of users using Citibikes, we see significantly more Males than Females using bikes in August.
+The highest numbers of bikerides have durations between 3 and 7 hours- a pattern that holds acrosss genders albeit with a difference in magnitude.

 ![Trips_Weekday_EachHour](./additional_resources/Trips_Weekday_EachHour.png)
-There is a description of the results for each visualization (7 pt)
+This heatmap really emphasizes the heavier bike use hours, with work schedules likely contributing to a morning surge in trips, really taking off at 6am and slowing some by 10am.
+The after-work surge starts picking up at 4pm and tapers by 9pm.
+The highest trip counts occur in the afternoon/evenings during the week.
+On weekends, bike usage is spread out more evenly although at lower magnitudes than peak-weekday hours.

 ![Trips_byGender](./additional_resources/Trips_byGender.png)
-There is a description of the results for each visualization (7 pt)
+We see a similar pattern of bike usage between genders and we can see the higher male usage in the darker shades.
+Interestingly, Wednesday afternoon/evenings are not as popular and Thursdays evenings have the most trips.

 ![UserTrips_Gender_Weekday](./additional_resources/UserTrips_Gender_Weekday.png)
-There is a description of the results for each visualization (7 pt)
+More men are subscribers in general, and we again see that Thursdays are the highest trip weekday.

 ![August_Peak_Hours](./additional_resources/August_Peak_Hours.png)